I’m a creditor: how does DAS affect me?

 - You will receive a regular payment towards the debt owed

-- 90 per cent or more of the debt will be repaid if the programme is completed
+- 78 per cent of the debt will be repaid if the programme is completed

 - No additional debt recovery costs are involved

 - The DAS Administrator oversees the programme

 - You can track the case through the Debt Arrangement Scheme web portal eDEN.

 A debt payment programme under DAS will only be considered after a money adviser has reviewed the debtor’s debts, income and expenditure and confirmed details of outstanding debts with creditors.

 The money adviser will contact you (accompanied by a signed mandate authorising them to act on the debtor’s behalf) to ascertain what outstanding debt the debtor has, contractual payments and details of existing payment protection, etc. At this stage, neither party is committed to the debt payment programme.